Aware that students may achieve high scholarship in a variety of ways, the University faculty has formulated the following programs of recognition:

 - The student has attained a cumulative grade point average of 3.5 in the major after the fall semester, junior year, as well as an overall grade point average of 3.00 OR

 - The student does not have the grade point averages specified above but does have the support of his or her major department and has successfully petitioned the Academic Policy Committee.

 A project will involve two semesters of work, for which the student may earn up to two units of independent study credit (course 490).
-(These credits may not be used to fulfill the requirements for Graduation with University Honors.)
 The major department has the option of requiring the student to take specific courses or of modifying existing departmental courses or requirements for students seeking Graduation with Departmental Distinction.
 Any modifications to the requirements (including additional requirements) must be communicated in writing to the Office of the Provost, where they will be kept on file so as to ensure continuity.

 Students have two possible timetables for pursuing Graduation with Departmental Distinction—the Junior Cycle and the Senior Cycle.
 Each is designed to accommodate the scheduling variations in a student’s undergraduate academic career: internships, study abroad, independent research project schedules, and the like.
 Students should select the option that fits their needs as well as the schedule of their supervising professor.

 To apply for the program, the student should obtain the appropriate forms from the Office of the Provost and, in consultation with the supervising professor, submit the completed forms to the Office of the Provost.
 Completed applications should reach the office no later than the twelfth week in the fall semester of the student’s junior year for the Junior Cycle, and no later than the twelfth week in the spring semester of the student’s junior year for the Senior Cycle.